5, Rue Sésame

 Seventy-five 26-minute-long episodes were created for the two seasons, directed by François Basset and Jul Mallard.
 The series is produced for France 5 by Expand-Drama with Sesame Workshop.
 The executive producer of the series is Georges Campana.
+It was made for children between the ages of 3 and 6 years old.
 The show debuted airing daily, Sunday to Friday at 6:30 am, and Saturdays at 7:00 am and 12:30 pm.